Coleslaw3557/lohp-maze/README.md

 ## Overview

 This project is the control system for the interactive art maze of the Burning Man camp "Legends of the Hidden Playa".
 It manages the lighting and effects throughout the maze, providing a dynamic and immersive experience for participants.
-The system has been updated with new features and improvements for enhanced functionality and reliability.

 ## System Architecture